marcuswu/makercad/README.md

 ## Support
 If this project is important to you, help:
  * Encourage me by sharing what you have made with it (hashtag #makercad)
- * Spread usage by sharing MakerCAD with the community
+ * Encourage others by sharing MakerCAD with the community
  * Help monetarily [buy me a coffee](buymeacoffee.com/MarcusWu)

 ## Contributing